e-gov/TARA-Doku/Testing.md

 For backend processes the integrator should ensure conformity through static testing, code reviews and unit tests.

-NB! test and production TARA environments **must not** be used for performance or load testing.
+NB! demo and production TARA environments **must not** be used for performance or load testing.

 ### 3.1 Authentication